 The dates in this blog post might be outdated.
-For the most up-to-date information, please consult our Northern Ireland landing page.
+For the latest updates on Northern Ireland visit our blog page

 As of 1 January 2021, import declarations are applicable to goods movement from GB to Northern Ireland.
 This article provides information about whether goods moving between the UK and Northern Ireland are subject to duties and includes links to guidance tools that will help you determine what is required.

 Preferential treatment and “at risk” vs “not at risk” goods